jonatasjk/trying-axon-framework/README.md

 2. Navigate to "Search" tab
 3. View all events for your aggregate

+## Decisions reasoning

+### ID as a String instead of UUID
+If used UUID:
+- Jackson serializes it as a string anyway
+- But Java expects it as a UUID on deserialization
+- Any mismatch = deserialization failure

+With String:
+- JSON -> String (always safe)
+- Kafka -> String
+- Mongo -> String
+- No custom serializers needed

 ## License

 This project is for training purposes.
 Written by Jônatas Kirsch.